Copyright and Connection

 Why do I need to select my library, if I am not usually chatting with one of my local librarians anyway?

 Since Research Help Now is a collaborative service, many times you will be chatting with a librarian that is not from your local library.
-Selecting your library from the list at Researchhelpnow.org, or accessing the service from your local library's website, identifies your local affiliation to the chatting librarian.
+Accessing the service from your local library's website, identifies your local affiliation to the chatting librarian.
 They will then be more easily able to know your affiliation, as well as find resources specific to your local library.

 If this is a service for the participating Michigan community colleges and universities, why am I often chatting with librarians across the country?